 Green iguanas are among the most frequently abandoned animal companions, likely because people find out too late what is required to care for them.
 A properly cared-for iguana can live for more than 20 years and grow to be more than 6 feet long.
 The enclosure for a full-grown iguana should be at least 18 feet long, humidified, and maintained at a particular temperature with specific timetables for darkness and ultraviolet light.
 Common problems for captive iguanas are metabolic bone disease from calcium deficiency, mouth rot, respiratory disease, abscesses, and ulcers.
-Wild iguanas do not suffer from any of these illnesses.(2) They’re also strict vegans, limited to a very specific range of greens and fruits.
+They’re also strict vegans, limited to a very specific range of greens and fruits.
 Costs for food, an enclosure, lighting, and vet bills can total hundreds of dollars per year.
 It takes about a year of daily interaction to socialize an iguana, and even then, sexually mature males will be very aggressive six months out of the year if they see their own reflections or if they are confronted by other iguanas.

 These small, frail-looking lizards can often live up to 30 years and require a very particular environment without the slightest variance in temperature.
 They feed on insects and baby mice.
 Although wild geckos are found throughout temperate and tropical regions of the world, most of the ones offered for sale are captive-bred.

 In contrast, most of the North American species of turtles available in pet stores have been taken from their natural habitats.
-All other species are probably captive-bred—more than 31 million turtles were exported from the U.S. between 2003 and 2005.(3) Most states have laws either banning or restricting the sale of turtles, so it is likely that any you see at a pet store were captured illegally or raised in less-than-humane conditions.
+All other species are probably captive-bred—more than 17 million freshwater turtles were exported from the U.S. between 2011 and 2016.2 Most states have laws either banning or restricting the sale of turtles, so it is likely that any you see at a pet store were captured illegally or raised in less-than-humane conditions.
 Since parasites, bacteria, and fungi prey on weak or stressed turtles, the health of a store-bought turtle is questionable.
 Just like any other reptile, a turtle has needs that are very specific: controlled temperatures, enough water to swim in, a large housing area, and a varied diet.
 The average lifespan of an aquatic turtle is 25 years, while a land tortoise could outlive a human caretaker.